pantheon-systems/documentation/source/content/guides/quicksilver/02-install-script.md

 <Alert type="info" title="Note">

 If your site uses a [nested docroot](/nested-docroot), the script paths in your `pantheon.yml` file should not include the `web/` path prefix.
-Scripts in your `pantheon.yml` file should match the following path examples: `private/scripts/new_relic_deploy.php` or `private/scripts/slack_deploy_notification.php`
+Scripts in your `pantheon.yml` file should match one of the following path examples:

+- `private/scripts/new_relic_deploy.php`
+- `private/scripts/slack_deploy_notification.php`

 </Alert>